With the autumn term in full swing, it can all feel as if last summer was a lifetime away.

 The summer series of exams can contribute a great deal to students and teachers long after the exam season is over.

-The June 2019 series examiner’ reports are now available on Interchange and as mentioned above these reports follow the new style introduced last year giving you more detailed feedback on the summer exam papers.
+The June 2019 series examiners' reports are now available on Interchange and as mentioned above these reports follow the new style introduced last year giving you more detailed feedback on the summer exam papers.

-I trust my post has given you a quick insight and stirred your curiosity to download a report and glean some pearls of wisdom for yourself.
+I trust my post has given you a quick insight and stirred your curiosity to download a report and glean some wisdom for yourself.
 We’d love to hear your feedback and ideas too.

 In November, you’re invited to join a series of ‘Understanding the assessment: exam feedback’ events for GCSE Literature, A Level Literature, A Level Language & Literature and A Level Language.